 Success in the federal market isn’t what it used to be.
 Over the last 10 years, we’ve all witnessed an extraordinary amount of business opportunities.
 Those days are over.
 Now is the time that will separate the businesses with real value and real smarts from those that “got lucky.”
-Succeeding – not just surviving – will be achieved through well-developed strategies, thoughtful and thorough market research and analysis, effective competitive intelligence, creative communications, and, above all, a laser-like focus on what you do best
+Succeeding – not just surviving – will be achieved through well-developed strategies, thoughtful and thorough market and competitive intelligence, and, above all, a laser-like focus on what you do best.

 “Across multiple different businesses, I have come to FedSavvy Strategies to provide competitive analysis and Black Hat reviews.
 Their analysis work is consistently detailed and thoughtful saving my team time by unearthing and organizing relevant information.
 I’ve found their Black Hat sessions to be methodical to arrive at a detailed action plan.
 They take great care in fast, but thorough discussions followed by post-session analysis critical to inform my team and act based on results.”

 Brian’s team at FedSavvy Strategies are experts in discovery and identification of competitive intelligence for government contractors.
 Their process kept our team focused and to develop a solid win strategy.
 Their Black Hat review created the foundation for the best proposal efforts I have experienced.

 I’ve worked with the FedSavvy Strategies team on multiple large captures.
 They produce competitor analyses more thorough than I have ever seen.
 Their thoughtful execution of Black Hat reviews provided key insights to inform our capture strategies.

 When we faced a critical re-compete, I engaged FedSavvy Strategies to refresh our understanding of core competitors.
 Their analysis and facilitation enabled us to avoid typical traps of incumbency while sharpening our understanding of how we win.